 Discovery included the following disclaimer at the beginning of the show:

 The image showing a child being attacked by a snake while photographers watch is a disturbing scene.
-The photo, however, is taken out of context and merely shows a scene being filmed.
-The show in question may be available online, as it was available for instant streaming on Netflix as recently as 2013.
+The photo, however, is taken out of context and merely shows a scene being filmed for a dramatization.
+The Discovery Channel episode in question may be available online, as it was available for instant streaming on Netflix as recently as 2013.